microsoft/Code-Search/Java Migration/TFS_2017 RTW.md

 ## Step 5: Update JAVA_HOME with Azul Zulu path
 ![Update Java Home](java_home.png)

-## Step 6: Install Elasticsearch Service
+## Step 6: Install and Start Elasticsearch Service
 Open Command Prompt as an administrator

 If Elasticsearch is installed on the same server as TFS (local installation), use below command to locate ES folder.
 For remote search installations, locate the ES installation path and change the directory accordingly.